varesio/ControlCenterManual/docs/README.md

 Next to each connected sensor in the device list, there is a green gear button in the 'Config' column.
 Here you can set the following functionality, if supported by the connected sensors:

-> [!Important]
+> [!NOTE]
->* To change the sensor settings or the configuration ControlCenter needs to stop measuring.
-Please, click the stop button to stop the measurement._
 >
+> **To change the sensor settings or the configuration ControlCenter needs to stop measuring.
+Please, click the stop button to stop the measurement.**
+>
->* An exception to this, are some of the settings of SCD30 which can be adjusted only when the measurement is running
+> **An exception to this, are some of the settings of SCD30 which can be adjusted only when the measurement is running**

 ### Humidity (SHT)
 To evaluate the SHT4x you need to connect an SEK-SHT4x.
 Upon connecting the SHT4x you can: